Logo Futurismo

 History & Geography

 Praia da Viola is located in the municipality of Maia, in an isolated area.
-This town belongs to the county of Ribeira Grande, on the North coast of São Miguel island, in the Azores archipelago.
+This town belongs to the county of Ribeira Grande, on the North coast of São Miguel island, in the Azores Archipelago.

 Fauna & Flora